-Well, let me read one more thing and comment.
-This is the last half of that paragraph 10:

-But those who do not make the sacrifice cannot enjoy this faith, because men are dependent upon this sacrifice in order to obtain this faith: therefore, they cannot lay hold upon eternal life, because the revelations of God do not guarantee unto them the authority [to do so], and without this guarantee, faith could not exist.
-(Lectures on Faith 6:10)
+Let me read one more thing and comment.
+This is the last half of paragraph 10: "But those who do not make the sacrifice cannot enjoy this faith, because men are dependent upon this sacrifice in order to obtain this faith: therefore, they cannot lay hold upon eternal life, because the revelations of God do not guarantee unto them the authority so to do, and without this guarantee faith could not exist."
 It is a cause and effect.
 These things are inextricably linked together.
 If you make the sacrifice, you can enjoy the faith.
-But all of us, every one of us, were and are dependent upon making the sacrifice.
-If we don't do that, we are simply unable to lay hold upon eternal life.
+But all of us, every one of us, were and are, dependent upon making the sacrifice.
+If we don't do that we are simply unable to lay hold upon eternal life.
 And the revelations of God don't guarantee you eternal life on any other condition.

-The good news is that we have the Lectures on Faith, and they make these things clear.
-The good thing is that every one of you, I suppose, has been baptized.
-The good thing is, I suppose, that every one of you believe in the Prophet Joseph Smith, the restoration of the Gospel, the Book of Mormon, the Doctrine and Covenants; therefore, you have an enormous leg up.
-The only question is will you allow it to become a living, breathing faith?
+The good news is that we have The Lectures on Faith and they make these things clear.
+The good thing is that every one of you I suppose has been baptized.
+The good thing is, I suppose that every one of you believes in the Prophet Joseph Smith, the restoration of the Gospel, the Book of Mormon, the Doctrine and Covenants, therefore, you have an enormous leg up.
+The only question is will you allow it to become a living breathing faith?
 Will you allow it to lay hold upon you?
-Will you allow it to become alive, animated, a fire, again burning, upon the earth today?
-The closest thing there is to life itself (that isn't life) is a fire.

-On the cover of the book, Passing the Heavenly Gift, there is a candle that's shown, and it's smoldering.
-If you can read Hebrew, and you pay attention to the smoke coming off of that, you'll find something hidden there.
-There's a lot of things hidden in the covers of my books, except for the ones that are just plain.
-And those were done to make them as cheap as possible.
-But the smoldering candle...
-How many of you have ever had a candle that was still smoldering with a spark, and you wanted it to reignite, but you didn't have a match.
-And what did you do?
+Will you allow it to become alive, animated, a fire again burning upon the earth today?
+The closest thing there is to life itself, that isn't life, is a fire.
+On the cover of the book, "Passing the Heavenly Gift," there is a candle, and it's smoldering.
+If you read Hebrew, and you pay attention to the smoke coming off of that, you'll find something hidden there.
+There are a lot of things hidden in the covers of my books, except for the ones that are just plain.
+Those were done to make them as cheap as possible.
+But the smoldering candle, how many of you have ever had a candle that was still a smoldering spark, and you wanted it to reignite, but you didn't have a match.
+What did you do?
 You blew on it.
 You blew the breath of life upon it.
 To reignite the flame, all it takes is the breath of the Spirit speaking to you.
-That's all it takes.
-And the breath of the Spirit is contingent in what it says to you, depending upon the faith that you have in God to hear what it is He is saying.
-But He is, surely, saying things to you.
+That's all it takes, and the breath of the Spirit is contingent upon what it says to you.
+It is dependent on the faith that you have in God, to hear what it is that he's saying.
+But he is surely saying things to you.
 He doesn't just talk to me.